-Brian Griesmeyer is a May 2016 graduate of the University of New Mexico School of Law.
-During law school, he conducted extensive research into children’s mental health law, in particular Early and Periodic Screening, Diagnostic, and Treatment (EPSDT) services, which is Medicaid’s provision for children.
-He presented the results of his research to the Legislative Health and Human Services Committee on behalf of the J Paul Taylor Taskforce, a legislatively convened taskforce working to address the behavioral health needs of young children in New Mexico.
+As a student at the University of New Mexico School of Law prior to joining SaucedoChavez, P.C., he conducted research in mental health issues involving early and periodic screening, diagnostic and treatment services, the Medicaid provision for children as a law school student.
+He also presented his findings to the Legislative Health and Human Services Committee on behalf of the J. Paul Taylor Taskforce, which was convened to address the behavioral health needs of New Mexico’s children.

 A native of New Mexico, Griesmeyer is active in giving back to the community.
 He served as a volunteer law clerk with the New Mexico Public Defender Department during the first half of 2014.
 He also assisted his fellow law students in preparing for mock trial exercises.
 As a young attorney, he is committed to increasing his legal expertise.